frizatch/QGIS-Intro-to-GIS/README.md

 For a more in-depth exploration of all of these controls (and for other in-depth lessons!) see the [QGIS training manual](https://docs.qgis.org/3.16/en/docs/training_manual/)

-## Import data into QGIS
+## Loading Data
-Let's load some data!
+Let's import some data into QGIS!

 ### Raster Data
 Let's start by loading the raster data: